rakshita-vijay/finance-tracker-streamlit/README.md

 ## 📝 Known Quirks & Tips

 - **Do not delete your user folder or files manually!**
-If you do, just log in again—the app will recreate everything for you.
+If you do, just log in again - the app will recreate everything for you.
 - **Passwords are stored in plain text** (for demo simplicity).
 Do not reuse sensitive passwords.
 - **If you see someone else’s data:**